Linux74656/SpaceEngineersLinuxPatches/README.md

 ## Step 1:
-  Ensure winetricks is up to date. sudo winetricks --self-update
+  Ensure winetricks is up to date.

+  sudo winetricks --self-update

 ## Step 2:
   Create your wine prefix like you normally do with dotnet

   WINEPREFIX="INSERT/DIRECTORY/TO/SPACEENGINEERS/pfx" winetricks --force -q dotnet472 vcrun2015 faudio d3dcompiler_47

 ## Step 3:
-  Open you Space Engineers bin64 directory: usually at $HOME/.local/share/Steam/steamapps/common/SpaceEngineers/Bin64 In this folder find the file SpaceEngineers.exe.config and open it in a text editor(Gedit, Kwrite, ETC...).
+  Open your Space Engineers bin64 directory: usually at $HOME/.local/share/Steam/steamapps/common/SpaceEngineers/Bin64 In this folder find the file SpaceEngineers.exe.config and open it in a text editor(Gedit, Kwrite, ETC...).

   You should see something like this: